WebWiz-perer/Chai-Pies.com/README.md

 3.**Easy Inquiries & Feedback:** Offer an accessible contact form for guests to ask questions, request special options, or provide feedback, helping us create a personalized experience for our community.

-4.**Fusion Food Stories & Insights:** Share articles, recipes, and stories that celebrate the cultural blending behind our cuisine, inspiring guests with the rich heritage of each flavor.

-5.**Community Events & Gatherings:** Feature our calendar of events—such as game nights, cultural tastings, and themed gatherings—inviting guests to join us in celebrating food, culture, and community in a vibrant café setting.
+4.**Community Events & Gatherings:** Feature our calendar of events—such as game nights, cultural tastings, and themed gatherings—inviting guests to join us in celebrating food, culture, and community in a vibrant café setting.

 ## User Stories